On this page

 - court forms and notices that your organisation might receive

-A subpoena is a court order issued by a court or tribunal in response to a request by a party to a civil or criminal proceeding.
+A subpoena is an order issued by a court or tribunal in response to a request by a party to a civil or criminal proceeding requiring another person to attend that court or tribunal to give evidence, or to produce a document or thing in that other person's possession, or both.

-There are many different courts and tribunals in Australia and each has its own different court or tribunal rules for dealing with subpoenas.
+There are many different courts and tribunals in Australia and each has its own different rules for dealing with subpoenas.

 Our fact sheet below sets out information on subpoenas and how to respond to them.